VisionSystemsInc/docker_recipes/README.md

 ## What this is not

-A universal way to "INCLUDE" or "IMPORT" one dockerfile into another.
+A universal way to "INCLUDE" or "IMPORT" one Dockerfile into another.
 It only works under a certain set of circumstances

 - Your file recipe output can be *easily* added using the Dockerfile `ADD` command
-- You are ok with customizing version number using build args to override the default value
+- You are ok with customizing the version number using build args to override the default value
 - When your code is relatively portable.
 A python virtualenv is not, unfortunately.
 Go is almost always ultra portable.
-    - musl versions have to be done separate.
+    - musl versions have to be done separately.
 For example: tini (glibc) and tini-alpine (musl)

 ## VSI Common